mauricesvay/ImageResolver/README.md

 ImageResolver.js
 ================

-ImageResolver.js does its best to determine the main image on a URL **without loading all images**.
+ImageResolver.js is a library that extracts the main image of a URL while saving resources.
+Instead of loading all images of a URL, it will try to guess the main image from the URL or the page HTML.

 **Demo** : [http://mauricesvay.github.com/ImageResolver/](http://mauricesvay.github.com/ImageResolver/)